Ownership Tips

 Scoop the poop

-Make sure you clean up after your dog.
-Always take dog poo bags when you walk your dog so you don’t get caught out!
+Clean up after your dog responsibly.
+Take compostable dog poo bags with you when you walk your dog, to make sure you don’t get caught out!